GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UsersManual/headers.rst

 EXTNAME and EXTVER
 ------------------
 MEF files have the concept of naming and versioning extensions.
-The header storing the name and version are ``EXTNAME`` and ``EXTVER``.
+The header keywords storing the name and version are ``EXTNAME`` and ``EXTVER``.
 AstroData uses that concept extensively.
-In fact, even if a MEF on disk does not have ``EXTNAME`` and ``EXTVER`` defined, for example Gemini raw datasets, upon opening the file, AstroData will assign names and versions to each extension.
+In fact, even if a MEF on disk does not have ``EXTNAME`` and ``EXTVER`` defined, for example Gemini raw datasets, upon opening the file AstroData will assign names and versions to each extension.
 The default behavior is to assign all extension a ``EXTNAME`` of ``SCI`` and then version them sequential from 1 to the number of extension present.